Website feedback widgets are a simple way to get feedback from your users or site visitors.

 3. AskNicely

 AskNicely gathers feedback using NPS surveys that can be sent via email, SMS/text, or web surveys.
 Follow-up questions can be customised depending on the initial answer.
 AskNicely is ideal for monitoring the performance of front-line teams (AskNicely calls this ‘front-line coaching’, which is automated).
-It integrates with Salesforce, Hubspot, Microsoft Dynamics, and so on.
+It integrates with Salesforce, Hubspot, Microsoft Dynamics, and more.

 Price: Request a demo